 Furthermore, there are different pricing for peak, off-peak and standard tickets.
 As you’d expect, peak time is the most popular time, so the most expensive.
 Therefore, off-peak (Monday to Friday) has the cheapest tickets because of the lower demand during the working week.

 And finally, advance booking is not a necessity.
 However, you are more likely to get a cheaper price and guaranteed entry if you do so.
 Note: the prices given above are the cheaper online prices.
 The last time to buy tickets at the Stonehenge site is 4:30 pm during the summer season (June, July, and August) and 2:30 pm in autumn, winter, spring.

 Pro Tip: Stonehenge can get very busy between 11 am and 2 pm and on bank holidays.
 So those who want some peaceful time for reflection at the historic monuments should visit at other times.

 Short Answer: about 5.5 hours

 Stonehenge is 90 miles away from London and it takes 1.5 – 3 hours to travel from London to Stonehenge, depending on your method of transport.
 You will also need 2.5 hours for your time spent on the archaeological site.

 There’ll be no visitor queues for you during this day trip, and you’ll have an expert guide at hand.
 You get to learn about the historic castle residence of the British royals and also the Roman baths that gave Bath its name.

 Those who want to travel by rented car must consider London’s heavy traffic and its congestion charges which may make that option less attractive.
 Also, in England cars are right-hand drive and move on the opposite side of the road to many countries, so that may also be a little confusing.

-On arriving at the Visitors Centre, your booking details will be checked at the admissions point.
-You can then view the center’s interactive exhibits and artifacts and then visit Stonehenge – or vice versa.
+On arriving at the Visitors Center on your own, your booking details will be checked at the admissions point.
+You can then view the center’s interactive exhibits and artifacts and then visit Stonehenge or vice versa.
 You then need to catch a shuttle bus to the site.
-They are quite regular and the journey takes five to ten minutes.
+They are quite regular and the journey takes 5-10 minutes.